 I’ve done several Exadata deployments recently and I have to say of all the components PDUs were hardest to configure.
 Important to notice that unlike earlier generations of Exadata the PDUs in X5 are Ehnanced PDUs and not Standard.

 Reading the public documentation (Configuring the Power Distribution Units) it says that on PDUs with three power input leads you need to connect the middle power lead to the power source.
 Well I’ve done (more...)

 I was recently upgrading an Exadata 184.108.40.206 DBBP6 to DBBP7 and as usual I went for the latest opatch version which was 220.127.116.11.7 (Apr 2015) as of that time.

-After running opatch apply I got that the following files are still active:
+After running the opatchauto apply or opatchauto apply -analyze I got the following error: